 *Good Hiking Boots or shoes with good traction

-*Water filtration system (we will be getting our water from Lake Superior) *includes a “dirty” water bag
+*Water Filtration (we will be getting our water from Lake Superior) *includes a “dirty” water bag

 *First Aid Kit – primarily for blisters, burns, cuts, and aching muscles